 What Are Your Intentions?

-Be mindful of what your intention as you manage each person on your team.
+Be mindful of what is your intention as you manage each person on your team.
 This awareness is helpful in handling the various personalities as some of them may push our button.
 Your team members already know what your intention is because your behavior says it.
-If you are unsure on how you should manage, you may be a “hands off” manager hoping for the best.
+If you are unsure of how you should manage, you may be a “hands-off” manager hoping for the best.
 If you believe that employees should do as you say, then you could potentially create a fear base employee/manager relationship.
 Awareness around how you view your management role will help you recognize your strengths and allow you to make adjustments to your style that enhances their performance.